 Preliminary findings demonstrate that restrictive Indiana policies delay and prevent people from accessing abortion care in their state.
 Over approximately one month of follow-up, nearly one in four study participants (24%) did not obtain an abortion because they were still seeking that care, had given birth, miscarried, or resolved to continue the pregnancy.
 Eighty-three percent of participants who had an abortion, including 9 in 10 parents, said that the cost of obtaining an abortion affected their ability to afford rent, bills, food, or childcare.
 One in four Hoosiers who had an abortion traveled out of state for care, mostly due to cost considerations.
 On average, those who left Indiana had their abortions about 3 weeks later than did participants who accessed in-state care (11 versus 8 weeks).

-As Indiana policymakers consider new, more restrictive abortion laws, findings from the Hoosier Abortion Access Study provide needed data to inform conversations about the future of abortion in the state.
+Now that Indiana policymakers have passed a near-total abortion ban, findings from the Hoosier Abortion Access Study provide needed data to inform conversations about the future of abortion care in the state.
 Together with colleagues in neighboring Midwestern states, we are preparing to re-launch data collection when the proposed ban on abortion is enacted as anticipated, to measure new and restricted pathways to abortion care for Hoosiers in the shifted legal landscape.